Leading a Hybrid Workforce

 It’s not just senior leaders on this hybrid path.
 While managers and employees alike are missing aspects of work, in a recent survey from an app called Blind, over 3,000 employees from over 45 top companies (such as Apple, Twitter, Salesforce, Visa, CapitalOne) found 64% of employees would rather have flexible work than a US$30k increase in salary.
 Only Cisco, Chase & Qualcomm had a majority opt the other way.
 This finding speaks to the cost and the emotional burden of a daily commute – and the value of autonomy.
 But are we ready for that independence?

-Starting From Behind: Leaders need to confront the brutal facts of mid 2021
+Starting From Behind: Leaders need to confront the brutal facts of work today

 The coming shakeup won’t be all bad, but it will be made harder because of the current reality for most people.
 Emotionally, people are struggling, and managers aren’t facing this reality.
 The Microsoft study found that over 60% of front line workers, especially those under 30, are in survival mode.
 One reason from the report: